Publishing your eBook to Amazon

 Keywords

 You get 7 slots.
 Think like a reader searching for your book: genre, theme, tropes.
-ScribeCount can later help you see which ones convert.
+ScribeCount can later help you see which convert.

 Pre-Orders